The Kingdom of the Crystal Skull sees Indiana Jones hunting for arcane and ancient knowledge. But a little learning can be a dangerous thing …

-In Raiders of the Lost Ark, the US government stashes the Ark of the Covenant in a remote warehouse, seemingly unconcerned by its ‘nuclear’ powers after all.
-Here, all evidence of alien skulls, the city of gold and a portal to other worlds vanishes into space and under water, lost once more to eternity.
+In Raiders of the Lost Ark (the first film in the franchise), the US government hides the Ark of the Covenant in a remote warehouse … seemingly unconcerned by its ‘nuclear’ powers.
+In Crystal Skull, all evidence of alien skulls, the city of gold and a portal to other worlds vanishes into space and under water, lost once more to eternity.

 Indy also makes explicit the overlap between the twin desires of wisdom and wealth: